LashawnFofung/Superstore-Sales-Performance/README.md

 <h3>How to Use:</h3>

   1. Clone this repository.
-  1. Open the `superstore_sales_performance.twbx` file using Tableau Desktop or Tableau Public.",
+  1. Open the `superstore_sales_performance.twbx` file using Tableau Desktop or Tableau Public.
   1. Interact with the dashboard by using the filters, clicking on the pie chart regions, or bubble chart sub-categories to explore sales data from different perspectives.